 configFile = file(Paths.get(System.getProperty('user.home')).resolve('global-config.xml'))

-What happens in the case of multi-project builds?
-The file() method will always turn relative paths into paths that are relative to the current project directory, which may be a child project.
-If you want to use a path that’s relative to the root project directory, then you need to use the special Project.getRootDir() property to construct an absolute path, like so:
+Suppose you want to use a path relative to the root project directory.
+In that case, you need to use the special Project.getRootDir() property to construct an absolute path, like so:

 build.gradle.kts